Ph055a/OSINT_Web_Apps/README.md

 # OSINT_Web_Apps
 Desktop web applications for OSINT Investigations.
 These are best used for your sock puppet accounts.
-It allows you to pull up domains outside of your regular web browser.
+It allows you to pull up domains outside of your regular web browser session right from your desktop.

 ![Alt Text](https://media.giphy.com/media/KMsmPrCDrNGgM/giphy.gif)